View All 1824 Capped Head to Left Quarter Eagle

 Description

 The 1824 Capped Head to Left Quarter Eagle - 1824/1 is a Gold Quarter Eagle produced at the Philadelphia Mint as part of the Capped Head to Left Quarter Eagles 1821-1834 series.
-With a mintage of just 2,600, this is a rare issue sought by specialists.
-The obverse features Liberty facing left wearing a cap with curls of hair beneath, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Scot.
+With a mintage of 2,600, this is a scarce issue.
+The obverse features Liberty facing left wearing a cap with curls of hair beneath and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1824/1 overdate is a notable die variety.
+Very low mintage of approximately 2,600.
+Estimated market value ranges from $8.1K to $43K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 18.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7663.
-The Capped Head Quarter Eagle continued the evolution of the $2.50 gold denomination.
-Many dates have mintages under 5,000, making the entire series scarce.
-The 1826 (reduced size) is notable as a transitional design.

 External References